 Yes!
 Especially now when there are different types of designs and materials used to create headgear.
 You’re not limited to old plastic headgear that hurts and annoys both you and your training partner.

-What’s are the best Jiu-Jitsu ear guards?
+What are the best Jiu-Jitsu ear guards?

-It’s hard to say which BJJ ear guards are the best as there are all kinds of different ear guards available at the market.
+It’s hard to say which BJJ ear guards are the best as there are all kinds of different ear guards available on the market.
 While pure wrestling ear guards offer great protection people in BJJ tend to go for soft ear protection.
 The reason behind this is that Jiu-Jitsu training is very versatile and requires a lot of head rubbing on both the floor and your partners.

 Wearing BJJ headgear is simply a must if you’re not a fan of cauliflower ears.
 Moreover, as you can see, the protection extends to much more than just your ears.
 Plus, as much as you think cauliflower ears are cool they’re actually not really pleasant.
 They get in the way, might be cause for pain and infections, and headphones are a real hassle, to mention just a few nuisances.
 Get your Jiu-Jitsu Headgear now and wear it every time you roll to spare yourself the trouble.